ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient GermanicOriginally a short form of Germanic names such as

 felicitas "good luck".
 This was one of the virtue names adopted by the Puritans around the 17th century.
 It can sometimes be used as an English form of the Latin name

-FELICITAS.
-This name was revived in the late 1990s after the appearance of the television series
+Felicitas.
+This name jumped in popularity in the United States after the premiere of the television series

-GEORGIA f English, GreekLatinate feminine form of
+Georgia f English, GreekLatinate feminine form of

-GEORGE.
+George.
 This is the name of an American state, which was named after the British king George II.
+The country of Georgia has an unrelated etymology.
 A famous bearer was the American painter Georgia O'Keeffe (1887-1986).

-GERARD m English, Dutch, Catalan, PolishDerived from the Germanic element
+Gerard m English, Dutch, Catalan, PolishDerived from the Old German element

 ger meaning "spear" combined with

-hard meaning "brave, hardy".
-The Normans introduced this name to Britain.
-It was initially much more common than the similar name
+hart meaning "hard, firm, brave, hardy".
+This name was borne by saints from Belgium, Germany, Hungary and Italy.
+The Normans introduced it to Britain.
+It was initially much more common there than the similar name

 Gerald, with which it was often confused, but it is now less common.

-GRIFFIN m EnglishLatinized form of
+Griffin m EnglishLatinized form of

-GRUFFUDD.
+Gruffudd.
 This name can also be inspired by the English word

 griffin, a creature with the body of a lion and the head and wings of an eagle, ultimately from Greek

-γρύψ (grups).
+γρύψ (gryps).

-HAROLD m EnglishFrom the Old English name
+Harold m EnglishFrom the Old English name

 Hereweald, derived from the elements